abbreviatedman/node-express-mongodb-unit-03-mongodb/3a-intro to mongodb/readme.md

 ## Defining a Schema

-A Schema defines the structure of the document, with all the field names and data types. `mongoose.Schema()` will take in a javascript object, which we will use as our document.
+A Schema defines the structure of the document, with all the field names and data types. `mongoose.Schema()` will take in a javascript object, which we will use to define the keys and their type for our document.

 10. Create a schema for a new collection